nytimes/kyt/CONTRIBUTING.md

 Have a great idea for a boilerplate?
 Build it on top of kyt and let us know about it.
 Directions are [here](/docs/Starterkyts.md).
 We feature [recommended starter-kyts](/docs/commands.md#recommended-starter-kyts)

+## kyt local development

+Since kyt is a monorepo, it can be tricky to test local changes across packages.
+The following commands can assist in bootstrapping your local kyt repository:

+### bootstrap

+Bootstrap` will set you up with a clean slate.
+Every time it is run, it will remove and re-install the node_modules across all of the kyt packages.
+It will also link `kyt-cli` so you can run it locally on the command line.

+From the root of kyt, run:

+`npm run bootstrap`

+### update

+Update is useful after you pull down kyt with some minor changes.
+It will call `npm install` on all of the packages in the repository.
+For complicated changes to the repository, it is best to use `bootstrap`.

+From the root of kyt, run:

+`npm run update`

+### Testing local kyt-core changes

+It is a common workflow to make changes to kyt-core and test them with `kyt-cli setup`.
+To get around installing the latest kyt-core, there's an option in setup where you can specify which version of kyt you want to reference.
+For instance, by executing the following locally, you can setup a directory called test and install your local version of kyt-core:

+`kyt-cli setup -d test -k file:../kyt/packages/kyt-core`

+### Testing local starter-kyt changes

+To test setting up/installing local starter kyts, you need to specify the `--repository-path` option.
+The following command will create a test directory and install the given local kyt repository and reference the starter kyt using the given repository path.

+`kyt-cli setup -d test -r kyt/.git --repository-path packages/starter-kyts/kyt-starter-static`

+### Testing kyt

+More instructions TK